Postsecondary Recreation and Fitness Studies Teachers

 More than 40 hours per week

-In a typical work week as A PE Professor, you can expect to work More than 40 hours per week.
+In a typical work week as a Postsecondary Recreation and Fitness Studies Teacher, you can expect to work more than 40 hours per week.

 Do PE Professors work in an office-style work environment?